 Marquette High is a special place filled with amazing people who support every aspect of our existence to ensure the young men who come through our doors become "Christ-like men for others."

 Marquette University High School is an all-boys, Catholic School in the Jesuit tradition.
 The Society of Jesus (Jesuits) has been in the education business for more than 450 years.
-I am proud to say Marquette High has shared that successful history for nearly 160 of those years.
+I am proud to say Marquette High has shared that successful history for more than 160 of those years.
 It is true that we are known for academic excellence, however, our commitment is to educating the whole person — the spiritual, emotional, intellectual, artistic, moral and physical.

 Marquette High's commitment to faith, scholarship and community means we help young men develop not only their minds but also a personal relationship with God, an understanding of the world around them, and their responsibility to others.
 You can certainly find other schools that offer strong academic programs and good co-curriculars.
 Marquette offers both, but in addition, is committed to the moral and faith development of young men at a time we believe is most critical.
 That is what sets us apart.